 They offer the chance to read in languages from around the world, and are an excellent learning tool.

-So utilize the five stories in this post to hone your Russian skills!
+So utilize the four stories in this post to hone your Russian skills!

 Renata Ilitsky is a professional content writer with over 10 years of experience.
 She specializes in creating unique and engaging content for any industry.
 To read some of Renata’s other work, please view her writing portfolio.